osabased/horizon/stack.md

 * dependency fingerprint refresh
 * prewarming likely evidence

-Horizon should not build its own parser, code graph, route graph, symbol index, or filesystem watcher first.
+Horizon should not own its own parser, code graph, route graph, symbol index, or filesystem watcher unless existing systems fail the leverage test.

 Horizon should normalize outputs from these systems into Horizon `EvidenceItem`s.